 A one-time external scan is useful.
 Continuous external monitoring is essential.
 Server configurations change constantly – updates get installed, new services get deployed, troubleshooting happens.
 What was secure yesterday might not be secure today.

-Myth: ”My firewall blocks everything by default.”
 Firewalls are configured by humans, and humans make mistakes.
 Cloud security groups get modified, rules accumulate over time, and exceptions get added.
+I’ve seen environments where the firewall had over 200 rules and nobody could confidently say what each one did anymore.
 Trust, but verify with external scans.

 Practical Implementation